soundyogi/kissjavascript/kiss/5_minute_tdd.md

 # Write your own TDD / BDD Test Harness in 5 Minutes

+When I was getting into testing a while back I was _very_ confused.
+As always there are concepts you have to understand and frameworks to learn.

+The First is more painful
+The Second will take the most time

+So let us get the concept out of the way by writing a testing harness together

 // expressions are values

 // step one: a (naive) harness